mkdf/api-factory/README.md

 Vision statement:

-*5G will bring enhanced connectivity to the cities enormously, increasing the variety of applications and use cases.
+*5G will bring enhanced connectivity to cities enormously, increasing the variety of applications and use cases.
 In such a distributed environment, it is crucial to support systems interoperability in an agile way, thus reducing the time and cost of development.*

 *The API Factory serves the [MK:5G](https://cp.catapult.org.uk/opportunities/mk5g-connecting-communities/) development community by providing a catalogue of IoT and SmartCity data models from cutting-edge Industry standards.
-Developers can select and mix them to build customised Application Programming Interfaces (APIs) on-demand, tailoring the specificity of their product.*
+Developers can select and mix them to build customised Application Programming Interfaces (APIs) on-demand, tailored specifically to their product.*

 ## Timeline